arpege/Crypto-ICR-lab002/README.md

 Create an utility that could create and read medical's containers for sensible informations.
 The containers are scheduled for archiving.
 They should not pass sensitive information without the encryption keys.

+## Requirements

+1. We must be able to detect that the archive was changed after generation
+2. We must guarantee its integrity
+3. We must guarantee its provenance
+4. The meta data should not help to retrieve sensitive information

 ## Medivac

 Medivac is the name of the utility created to meet the criteria of the labo.
 It is a scrypt python that encapsulates several sensitive files in a single encrypted container.